 SSH to the running build (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.

 The build VM will remain available for 30 minutes after the build finishes running and then automatically shut down.
 (Or you can cancel it.)

-If your build has parallel steps, we launch more than one VM to perform them.
+Note: If your build has parallel steps, CircleCI launches more than one VM to perform them.
 Thus, you’ll see more than one ‘Enable SSH’ and ‘Wait for SSH’ section in the build output.